zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-root-script-execution/install-db19c-auto-root-script-execution.md

 ### Prerequisites

-Be sure that the following tasks are completed before you start:
+Be sure that the following task is completed before you start:

-- Obtain Oracle Cloud account.
-- Create or obtain a compartment in Oracle Cloud Infrastructure.
-- Sign in to your compute instance that you created in [Obtain a Compute Image with Staged Oracle Database 19c Installer Files](?lab=obtain-compute-image-19c-staged).
+- Sign in to the `workshop-stage` compute instance.
+If you do not have a compute instance, see [Obtain a Compute Image with Staged Oracle Database 19c Installer Files](?lab=obtain-compute-image-19c-staged).

-### Tip
-To copy and paste text from your local machine into an application on your Guacamole desktop, you can do the following:
-1. On your compute instance, enter **CTRL+ALT+SHIFT** (Windows) or **CTRL+CMD+SHIFT** (Mac), and then select **Text Input**.

-  A black Text Input field is displayed at the bottom of the Guacamole desktop.

-2. Position your cursor where you want to paste the text.

-3. Copy text from your local machine, and then paste the copied text into the black Text Input field.

 ## **STEP 1**: Install Oracle Database 19c using the new automatic root script execution feature